Redang Island: Tourism

 In contrast to the neighbouring Perhentian Islands, Redang has a more upmarket image, as almost all accommodation on the island is resort-based.
 The largest beach is Pasir Panjang on the east side, featuring half a dozen resorts.
 The beach is covered with soft white sand.
 Coral and fish can be seen just a few metres from the beach.
 The other beach resorts are located in Teluk Dalam on the north and Teluk Kalong to the south.

 The 2000 film, Summer Holiday was filmed on the Laguna Redang Island Resort, and a replica of the tea house now serves as the resort's gift shop.

-Summer Collection is one of the most popular oldest souvenir, beachwear, and swimwear seller on the island after the island became famous through the film.
-They started their business about 20 years ago at Redang Pelangi Resort.

 The island is a turtle nesting site, and these turtles serve as a draw for ecotourism.

 Climate

 Redang has a tropical climate with temperatures steadily around 30 C and frequent but brief thunderstorms.
 Like the rest of Malaysia's east coast, Redang is affected by the northeast monsoon from the South China Sea, so most resorts are closed and ferry transport schedules are severely restricted between October and March.
 The amount of monthly rainfall varies throughout the year, with November to February being the wettest months, whilst April to August being the driest.
 The island experiences on average about 2600 mm of rain per year.